Hyperfocal distance isn’t a difficult topic, but it can be tricky to grasp initially.

 This is why landscape photographers rely so heavily on hyperfocal distances; landscape shooting frequently involves very deep scenes, where the foreground to background needs to be sharp.

-You need to use hyperfocal distance if you’re shooting at very high magnifications and you want everything to remain sharp.
+You have to use hyperfocal distance if you’re shooting at very high magnifications and you want everything to remain sharp.

-(Put a different way: If you want a macro photo that’s sharp throughout, then you’ll need to pay careful attention to the hyperfocal distance.)
+(Put a different way: If you want a macro photo that’s sharp throughout, then you’ll have to pay careful attention to the hyperfocal distance.)

 That said, there are plenty of macro photographers that don’t actually care about hyperfocal distances.
 If you’re creating soft focus macro photos, like this: